ATinyShoe/DDoSKING/README.md

 iptables -t nat -F
 ```

-> **Tip**: It is recommended to save the NAT rules before clearing them, so they can be restored for debugging.
+> **💡 Tip**: It is recommended to save the NAT rules before clearing them, so they can be restored for debugging.

 Visit the following URL in a browser to view the network topology map: